 Since then things have changed, there is now a bridge over the Thames, several thousand people live and work in Hammersmith, several multi-national companies including Disney, Coca Cola, LʼOreal and Universal Music have offices here, there is the world famous River Cafe, the Apollo Theatre attracting huge crowds on some nights, and the St Pauls church in the centre of the island.
 Hammersmith Broadway is a major transport hub with the bus station connecting west and central London, the tube station where three lines converge and a major road network node with traffic converging from the north, south and west and leading into London and the River Thames flowing close by.

 Over the top of this confluence is the Hammersmith Flyover, and below it a length of empty space which is covered, dry, well lit and under-used.
 It is one of the first examples of an elevated road employing reinforced concrete balanced cantilever beam supports with a single central column.
 It is this stucture which struck us as both beautiful and useful.
 The initial idea of using the canopy cover from the road as a market space was reinforced by the grid pattern which is laid out by the structure of the cantilever beams.
-The deck spine and wings are of hollow pre-stressed concrete design .
+The deck spine and wings are of hollow pre-stressed concrete design, but there are decks which can be also made with wood with materials from companies as Timbertech which specialize in this.

 There are several thousand people teeming around the space but hardly anyone using it.
 All of these people would appreciate somewhere to buy or sell, stop and talk, sit and watch.
 And those that do not have time to stop would enjoy the sights, smells and colour provided by the W6 PopDown market.